Secondary treatment improves quality of effluent discharged in ocean

 New generator set package had to match old

 “The treatment plant wanted the new power system installation to physically match that of an existing 2,000 kW generator (from a different manufacturer) that was installed during the original construction in the late ’90s,” says Tim Oergel of W.W.
-Williams, the local distributor for MTU Onsite Energy.
+Williams, the local distributor for mtu.
 “Getting the two generators to fit into identical packages was a challenge,” he continues.

-One design issue was that the MTU Onsite Energy unit was 16 years newer than its companion.
-The new MTU Onsite Energy unit is a 2,000 kW Tier 2 generator set operating at 12.47 kV housed in a specially designed ISO container.
+One design issue was that the mtu unit was 16 years newer than its companion.
+The new mtu unit is a 2,000 kW Tier 2 generator set operating at 12.47 kV housed in a specially designed ISO container.
 This newer generator set is EPA certified to meet Tier 2 emissions regulations, whereas the existing generator set was manufactured at the beginning of Tier requirements and was compliant with, but not EPA certified to, the less stringent Tier 1 standards.

 The physical installation of the containers is unique as well.
 Each containerized generator set is mounted on a concrete pad outside of the plant’s main building.
 Because the plant is located in earthquake country, both generator set containers are supported by a seismically reinforced mezzanine structure consisting of I-beams connected in crisscross patterns.
 These structures support the weight of the containers and are bolted to the concrete pad to prevent damage to the generators in the event of an earthquake.

-“MTU Onsite Energy was successful in winning the project due to a combination of our EPAcertified Tier 2 emissions rating, good pricing and higher average load-factor capabilities,” says Oergel.
-MTU generator sets are capable of supplying an average 85 percent load factor over 24 hours, compared with the existing unit’s industry-standard 70 percent average load-factor capability.
-“That means during extended outages, the MTU generator set can supply 15 percent more kilowatts,” he says.
+“mtu was successful in winning the project due to a combination of our EPAcertified Tier 2 emissions rating, good pricing and higher average load-factor capabilities,” says Oergel. mtu generator sets are capable of supplying an average 85 percent load factor over 24 hours, compared with the existing unit’s industry-standard 70 percent average load-factor capability.
+“That means during extended outages, the mtu generator set can supply 15 percent more kilowatts,” he says.

 Installation, final commissioning and load-bank testing were completed in the summer of 2010 to make sure that both units could carry the full plant’s load while operating in parallel.
 “Getting the different units to operate together was a challenge,” says Oergel.
 “There were many sequence-of-operation changes that were needed to make sure both units functioned properly and could carry the load.
 But now the plant is assured of having emergency power for all its critical loads in the event of a utility outage.
 That will allow this joint U.S.-Mexico wastewater treatment plant to continue to fulfill its mission of protecting the environment throughout the Tijuana River Valley and Southern California.”